opencrvs/opencrvs-core/README.md

 - **Operation system**: Linux or Unix operating system is required: OpenCRVS has been tested on Ubuntu 18.04.6, 20.04.3, Mac OSX BigSur & Mac OSX Monterey: If you do not have Ubuntu or MacOSX, investigate installing a [virtual](https://www.virtualbox.org/) [Ubuntu](https://ubuntu.com/download/desktop) environment on your computer.
 - **Admin rights**: You must have admin rights over your computer and a sudo password
 - **Disk space and RAM:** A minimum of 20GB of hard drive space available and at least 16GB of RAM.
 If you are using virtualisation, ensure this is dedicated to the environment.
 - **Docker**: On Ubuntu, install [Docker](https://docs.docker.com/engine/install/ubuntu/) & [Docker Compose](https://docs.docker.com/compose/install/).
 On Mac, install [Docker for Mac](https://docs.docker.com/desktop/mac/install/).
 On Mac, in Docker for Mac preferences, assign 4 CPUs, at least 8GB Memory or more, Swap 4GB and 4 CPUs if your system allows.
-Elastic search needs a lot of memory to run.
+Opensearch needs a lot of memory to run.
 On Ubuntu we set enough RAM automatically.
 OpenCRVS has been tested on Docker version 20.10.11 and docker-compose version 1.29.2
 - **Nodejs:** You must install Node v14.18.0 or v14.18.1 (this release has been tested on those versions) using [Node Version Manager](https://nodejs.org/en/download/package-manager/#nvm).
 OpenCRVS has not been tested on newer versions of Node and you may experience issues if you are using an untested Node version.
 - **Yarn:** Install the [Yarn Package Manager](https://classic.yarnpkg.com/en/docs/install) for Node
 - **Chrome:** Install [Google Chrome](https://www.google.com/chrome).
 The OpenCRVS client application is a progressive web application.